1. What are the requirements for a Masters or a Ph.D.?

 Probation - Answers

 Electrical Engineering graduate students are expected to maintain a Grade Point Ratio (GPR) equal to or better than 3.0 throughout the duration of their graduate study.
-This requirement applies to each of cumulative, degree plan, and semester GPR.
-It is also a prerequisite for receiving a graduate degree in electrical engineering.
+This requirement applies to the cumulative and degree plan GPF.
+It is also a prerequisite for receiving a graduate degree at Texas A&M.

-When a student's GPR (either cumulative, degree plan or semester) falls below 3.0, the student is placed on probation by the department and is blocked from pre-registration for the following semester.
+When a student's GPR (either cumulative or semester) falls below 3.0, the student is placed on probation by the department and is blocked from pre-registration for the following semester.
 Notifications are made by letter to the student, the advisor, and other pertinent offices within the university.
-The student will then be allowed one semester to return the GPR back up to 3.0.
-A student who is on probation will not be allowed to hold a departmental assistantship, fellowship, or any other financial aid during the probation period.
+The student will then be allowed one semester to return the GPR back to 3.0.
+A student who is on probation will not be allowed to hold a teaching assistantship during the probation period.
 A student will be allowed to register for the following semester only after official transcripts are issued indicating that the GPR has been brought back up to 3.0.

 2. What happens after one semester on probation if my GPR is not back up to 3.0?

-If after one semester on probation a student's Cumulative or degree plan GPR is not back up to 3.0, the Office of Graduate Studies will be asked to remove the student from the graduate studies.
-Notification will be made by letter to the student, the advisor, the Office of Graduate Studies, and other pertinent offices within the university.
+If, after one semester on probation, a student's cumulative or degree plan GPR is not back up to 3.0, the student will be dismissed from the Department of Electrical and Computer Engineering.
+Notification will be made by letter to the student, the advisor, the Graduate and Professional School, and other pertinent offices within the university.

-The student will be dismissed by the department.
-No more than one semester with a GPR below 3.0 is permitted throughout the duration of graduate study in the electrical engineering program.
+The department will dismiss the student.
+No more than one semester with a GPR below 3.0 is permitted throughout the duration of graduate study in the graduate program.

-5. I understand that an I (incomplete) is changed into an F after one semester if nothing is done.
-How do they count the summer, as one semester or two semesters?
+4. I understand that an I (incomplete) is changed into an F after one semester if nothing is done.
+Does the summer count as one semester or two semesters?

 The summer semester is counted as one semester.
-The I will be changed to an F at the end of the Fall semester unless the professor submits a grade change form.
+The I will be changed to an F at the end of the Fall semester unless the professor submits a grade change request via the Howdy portal.

-6. I took a course in which I got an I for incomplete.
-After one semester, it becomes an F. Now I am on probation.
+5. I took a course and got an I for incomplete.
+After one semester, it became an F. Now I am on probation.
 What can I do to change the F back to a better grade?

 The student must complete the course work for which an I was received by submitting it to the professor.
-The professor will then submit a grade change form.
+The professor will then submit a grade change request.
 This change may or may not change the student's GPR.
-The student will remain on probation until the registrar has changed the grade in the system.
+The student will remain on probation until the registrar has changed the grade on the student's official record.

 No, these courses are excluded from that rule.

-8. Does an I (incomplete) of 685 (problems) become an F after one semester?
+7. Does an I (incomplete) in 685 (directed studies) become an F after one semester?

-Yes, if you receive an I in 685, it will turn to an F after one semester.
-The course 685 is a letter grade course and therefore is not excluded from the rule.
+Yes, if you receive an I in 685, it will turn into an F after one semester.
+ECEN 685 is a letter-grade course and is not excluded from the rule.

 Distance Learning - Answers